How it occurs

 2. Design feedback

 Design feedback is another crucial part of the design process and also one that survivorship bias can take hold.
 The best design is that which considers a diversity of perspectives, specifically in regards to the people who will be using it.
 For example, focusing too much on only the positive feedback from our peers is likely to result in solutions that aren’t resilient enough.
-If the team with which we are receiving feedback lacks diversity, so will too the input we receive during the design process.
+If the team with which we are receiving feedback lacks diversity, so too will the input we receive during the design process.

 When we focus too much on success stories, positive metrics, or ‘happy paths’ in our designs, we lose sight of how the design responds when things fail.